lavrton/lavrton.github.io/src/content/case-study-seat-reservation-widget.md

 ## Drawing the chart

 The actual rendering of the chart is very straightforward.
-We are just using `<Group>` to organize sections, drawing background for each section as a rectangle and a seats as circles.
+We are just using `<Group>` to organize sections, drawing background for each section as a rectangle and seats as circles.

 As the result of initial drawing I have this: